Steps to Protect Your Health

 Please also note that while Reply is open and seeing patients in clinic, we also continue to offer our convenient telehealth appointments.
 For more information visit Reply telehealth or talk to our schedulers at 919-230-2100.
 In light of recent spikes in COVID-19 cases and the transmissibility of the Omicron variant, Reply requires staff and all visitors to wear a mask, if you do not have a mask, one will be provided for you.

 2-1-1 is also now a resource for people to call for assistance related to the COVID-19 coronavirus.
 Scroll below for more information.

 We will continue to provide further important updates concerning your clinical care during this COVID-19 pandemic.
-In response to recent national guidelines, and in an effort to keep you and our clinical staff as safe and healthy as possible, we will be making some changes to our clinic flow.
-Please check back frequently for changes in clinical protocols – at this time, it is not clear how long these changes will be in place.
-We will work to provide timely information to you.
-Changes outlined below will be effective immediately.
+In response to recent national guidelines, and in an effort to keep you and our clinical staff as safe and healthy as possible, we have made some changes to our clinic flow.
+Please check back frequently for changes in clinical protocols.

 ALL PATIENTS – If You’re Experiencing Symptoms

 If you have known exposure to COVID-19 or are experiencing fever or respiratory symptoms (cough or shortness of breath), PLEASE CALL US FIRST at 919-230-2100 before coming in person to the office.
 Our staff will help you determine the best place and timing to seek care and or testing.
 Please be assured that we are monitoring our messages closely and will respond to you quickly after your call.
 Please know that Reply can offer telemedicine appointments in many cases instead of an in-person appointment.